ec-jrc/cbm/docs/dias4cbm_intro.md

 ## GTCAP support for JRC CbM
 ### JRC CbM DIAS
 The ongoing implementation of the CAP and the development of a CAP post-2020 that comply with new EU commitments on climate change and sustainable development are priorities for the [Joint Research Centre (JRC)](https://ec.europa.eu/jrc/).
 In this framework, the JRC Directorate D5 and the [Directorate General Agriculture and Rural Development - DG Agri](https://ec.europa.eu/info/departments/agriculture-and-rural-development_en) signed an Administrative Arrangement for CAP Implementation Support Activities CAPISA 2 that covers the period from October 2020 to September 2022.
 One of the work packages (WP) is on supporting Member States/Paying Agencies on the deployment and use of cloud solutions for CAP area aid schemes.
-The GTCAP group in liaison with other JRC teams and in close consultation with DG AGRI
+The GTCAP group in liaison with other JRC teams and in close consultation with DG AGRI:

 * validates the specific functional requirements of the CAP on cloud instances and addresses deployment issues including portability
 * develops and operates a repository of shared technical solutions, best practices and algorithms, particularly on the implementation of methods based on earth observation (EO) signals